Crimson Desert: How to Solve Abyss Challenges – Axiom Force Guide

 • Locate the destination socket or central dial.

-• Check whether the path to the socket depends on the bridge first.
+• Check whether reaching the socket depends on the bridge being built first.

 Advertisement